rosepetal-ai/node-red-contrib-async-function/README.md

 - Worker threads add about 5-10ms overhead per message.
 - Best for operations taking more than 10ms to run.
+- Each node maintains a fixed pool of workers—no startup delay or dynamic scaling overhead.
-- Workers are pooled and reused—no startup delay after the first message.
+- Workers are dedicated per-node, ensuring predictable performance.

 ## Error Handling